 Can the Town waive fees for certain types of developments?

 Nov.
-2016: Town Council: Review and confirmation of each of the projects.

-Transportation Master Plan listed capital projects and to what extent (percentage) a transportation impact fee can fund these of transportation impact fees based on the completed Nexus Study.
+2016: Town Council: Review and confirmation of each of the Transportation Master Plan listed capital projects and to what extent (percentage) a transportation impact fee can fund these projects.